Quick Start

 Unboxing

-Thank you for choosing Sensor Node.
-We really hope you will be delighted with your air quality sensor, and that it will help you to look after for the well-being of your families, classmates or your business.
+Thank you for choosing AirSmart.
+We really hope you will be delighted with your air quality monitor, and that it will help you to look after the well-being of your family, your flatmates or your business.

-Inside your Sensor Node air quality sensor, you will find
+Inside your AirSmart air quality monitor, you will find

 Insert Batteries

-If you have purchased either of the smaller battery powered Sensor Nodes, you'll need to insert the batteries.
-The smaller LP WAN device takes 2 x AAA alkaline batteries, while the larger WiFi device takes 2 x AA batteries.
+If you have purchased either of the smaller battery powered AirSmart monitors, you'll need to insert the batteries.
+The smaller LP WAN device takes 2 x AAA alkaline batteries, while the larger Wi-Fi device takes 2 x AA batteries.
 In both cases, the batteries should last for several years.
-The plastic enclosure will pop apart quite easily without using any tools.
+The enclosure will pop apart quite easily without using any tools.
 It's important to use good quality batteries.
-We recommend Varta High Energy or Long Life (they have a 3000 mAHrs capacity) which you can find in Bunnings for a good price.
+We recommend Varta High Energy or Long Life (they have a 3000 mAh capacity) which you can find in Bunnings for a good price.
 Good batteries will extend the operating lifetime by up to 3 times against standard cheap batteries.

-Figure xb : Battery Replacement for LP WAN Device
+Figure 2a : Battery Replacement for LP WAN Device

-Figure xb : Battery Replacement for WiFi Device
+Figure 2b : Battery Replacement for Wi-Fi Device

 Installation